 How not to use dog chew deterrents

-Never spray the dog in the face as a warning – it should not be used as a punishment.
-Doing so can cause harm to your dog and the smell will not be linked to what you want them to stop chewing.
-Similarly, do not spray everywhere, choose specific places and objects, otherwise your dog will not associate the smell as a warning, just a horrible background scent they have to put up with.
+Do not spray everywhere either: choose specific places and objects, otherwise your dog will not associate the smell as a warning, just a horrible background scent they have to put up with. rays.

 Best dog anti-chew sprays to buy

 Here are a few suggestions for some recommended dog chew deterrent sprays.
-All are non-toxic and can even be used to stop them worrying away at injuries – but if you do, remember it's always best to keep these sprays away from the eyes and nose.
+These sprays are non-toxic but always keep them away from the eyes and nose.